BioDesign-Automation-Consortium/iwbda-website/content/authors/jake-beal-26/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Bio Innovation Week 2026
+- Bio Innovation Week 2026 program

 # # #any user groups to display on the page
 # display_groups: